InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Efficiency Analysis

 This motivates the use of multi-GPU sequence parallelism, which distributes attention computation across devices during prefilling.
 By improving the scaling behavior of attention, sequence parallelism substantially reduces prefilling latency and exposes a more favorable efficiency regime for long-context inference.
 We therefore evaluate recomputation strategies under multi-GPU sequence-parallel~\cite{shoeybi2019megatron} execution to characterize end-to-end latency behavior when context must be constructed on the fly.

-For long-context settings ($\geq$8K tokens), the overhead introduced by KV recomputation becomes negligible compared to the cost of full-context attention.
+For long-context settings ($\geq$8K tokens), the overhead introduced by KV recomputation becomes small compared to the cost of full-context attention.
 As shown in Table~\ref{tab:ttft_speedup}, our method achieves competitive or better TTFT than ring attention~\cite{liu2023ring} from 8K onward, and consistently outperforms it at sequence lengths of 16K and above.
-In particular, at 16K our method reduces TTFT from 707.8,ms (ring attention) to 427.6,ms, and at 32K from 2350.1,ms to 914.0,ms, corresponding to a $2.57\times$ speedup over ring attention and up to a $3.49\times$ speedup over the single-GPU full-prefill baseline.
-These results indicate that selectively recomputing a small set of information-critical tokens is substantially more efficient than attending over the full context, and that the recomputation cost is quickly amortized as sequence length increases.
+In particular, at 16K our method reduces TTFT from 707.8\,ms (ring attention) to 427.6\,ms, and at 32K from 2350.1\,ms to 914.0\,ms, corresponding to a $2.57\times$ speedup over ring attention and up to a $3.49\times$ speedup over the single-GPU full-prefill baseline.
+These results show that selectively recomputing a small set of information-critical tokens is far more efficient than attending to the full context, with the overhead rapidly amortized as sequence length grows.

 We note that, under the ring-attention setting, our method avoids all-gathering the full KV cache across GPUs for cross-chunk attention.
-Instead, we communicate only the small subset of tokens selected for recomputation, and most recomputation remains local (e.g., when a token lies in the same sequence-parallel chunk).
-With a recomputation ratio of 0.15, a substantial fraction of the selected tokens fall within the first chunk, further reducing the need for ring-attention-style cross-GPU attention.
+Instead, it communicates only the small subset of tokens selected for recomputation, and most recomputation remains local when a selected token lies in the same sequence-parallel chunk.
 As a result, inter-GPU communication is significantly reduced, and the latency advantage becomes more pronounced as context length grows, leading to faster prefilling in long-context regimes.

 As shown in Table~\ref{tab:sp_accuracy}, our method also outperforms ring attention in answer quality under the same sequence-parallel execution setting, improving F1 on all three QA benchmarks.
-Specifically, we observe gains of +1.30 on HotpotQA, +2.55 on 2WikiMQA, and +1.44 on Musique.
+Specifically, we observe absolute F1 gains of +0.0130 on HotpotQA, +0.0255 on 2WikiMQA, and +0.0144 on MuSiQue.
 These results indicate that selectively recomputing information-critical tokens not only preserves accuracy under sequence parallelism, but can further enhance reasoning performance.

 \FloatBarrier